close print view

 Mention fish stocking to most Michigan anglers and the first species that come to mind are the cold–water fish – salmon and trout.
 But the Department of Natural Resources also expends significant time and resources stocking warm–water species, most notably walleye.

 This year, the DNR has hatched out 18 million walleye fry from eggs taken at the Muskegon River and the Upper Peninsula waters of Lake Michigan.
 Some 7 million of them have been directly planted into lakes and streams as fry - days-old fish that are extremely vulnerable to predators and environmental disturbances.
+These freshly harvested fingerling walleye will be sorted, loaded onto trucks and stocked in local lakes and rivers.
+(Photo on the right.)

 The other 11 million have been hatched out and are raised to fingerling size (more than an inch long) and are stocked later in the spring.
 The fingerlings have a better chance of survival than fry.
 The drawback: growing them to size takes an additional step.
 Walleye fry are transferred from hatcheries to ponds where they grow to fingerlings.